-Sunscreen is a must – Products with mineral UV filters and aloe gel provide purely natural protection and provide plenty of moisture.
+- Sunscreen is a must - products with mineral UV filters and aloe gel provide purely natural protection and provide plenty of moisture.

-Regular peeling – this refines the complexion, enables an even tan and reduces impurities.
+- Regular peeling – this refines the complexion, enables an even tan and reduces impurities.

-Well, we're ready, summer can come!
+So, we are ready, summer can come!